The primary factor that Florida courts consider in determining the length of an alimony award is the length of the marriage.

 The important thing to remember is that the trial judge has enormous power when the statute does not limit him or her to award short or long-term marriage.
 Your Collier County trial judge can determine not only the length of the alimony but the amount of the alimony as well.

-Contact my Naples, Florida law office to discuss the length of alimony in your pending Collier County divorce.
+Contact my Naples, Florida family law office to discuss the length of alimony in your pending Collier County divorce.